 Drug information provided by: IBM Micromedex

 Using this medicine while you are pregnant can harm your unborn baby.
-Men and women should use an effective form of birth control to keep from getting pregnant during therapy and for at least 4 months after the last dose of this medicine.
-If you think you or your partner have become pregnant while using the medicine, tell the doctor right away.
+It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant within 7 days before starting treatment.
+Use an effective form of birth control to keep from getting pregnant during treatment and for 4 months after your last dose.
+Males who are taking this medicine, with female partners who can become pregnant must use effective birth control during treatment and for 4 months after the last dose of this medicine.
+If you think you have become pregnant while using the medicine, tell your doctor right away.

-Tell your doctor if you have chest pain, chills, cough, fever, or troubled breathing.
+Tell your doctor if you have chest pain, chills, cough, fever, general feeling of discomfort or illness, thickening of bronchial secretions, or trouble breathing.
 These may be symptoms of a serious lung problem.

 Talk with your doctor before using this medicine if you plan to have children.
 Some men and women who use this medicine have become infertile (unable to have children).